 The government recommends that:

-- adults shouldn't have more than about 5g of trans fats a day
+- adults should not have more than about 5g of trans fats a day

-But most people in the UK don't eat a lot of trans fats.
+But most people in the UK do not eat a lot of trans fats.
 On average, we eat about half the recommended maximum.

 We eat a lot more saturated fats than trans fats.
 This means that when looking at the amount of fat in your diet, it's more important to focus on reducing the amount of saturated fats.

 If you want to cut your risk of heart disease, it's best to reduce your overall fat intake and swap saturated fats for unsaturated fats.